eduardokapp/woe_encoder_cpp/README.md

 A C++ implementation of WoE encoder exposed as Python package with scikit-learn compatible interface.

+For now the implementation is very simple:

+* A python wrapper class takes in a Pandas dataframe and applies ordinal encoder on the selected columns (or all if none are selected)
+* The transformed, ordinal-encoded columns are passed as a column-major vector of vector int to the C++ class.

+## TODO: Features to be added
+### Behavioral
+- [*] Basic implementation that calculates WoE values correctly and is able to fit/transform/fit_transform the data.
+- [ ] Make the Python wrapper class equivalent (as possible) with category_encoders.WoEEncoder
+- [ ] Make the wrapper class inherit from scikit transformer

+### Infra, CI/CD
+- [*] Build system that does not make the user need to know anything about C++ or CMake, just `pip install` and that's it.
+- [ ] Basic unit testing
+- [ ] CI pipeline that runs unit tests and also applies linting
+- [ ] Push lib to pypi?
+CD pipeline

+### Optimization
+- [ ] Make the C++ class accept contiguous, row-major order arrays instead of fortran style column-major.
+- [ ] Reduce number of copies made in the python wrapper
+- [ ] Implement ordinal encoder in C++ as well
+- [ ] Use NOPYTHON mode so that no wrapper is necessary anymore.

 ## Requirements
 - CMake >= 3.12
 - pybind11